gem-sw/muondpgntuples/README.md

 - a _filler_ .h file is the best place where to document the quantities that are filled (e.g. mention units, ranges, etc), look [`src/ MuNtupleDTDigiFiller.h`]() as an example;
 - the `MuNtupleBaseFiller` class includes placeholders for default values in the ntuple (e.g. `DEFAULT_INT_VAL`), please use those (and not "magic" numbers) when filling with default values is needed;
 - the `MuNtupleBaseFiller` class includes a `conditionalGet()` function that provides a default dump in case a collection is missing in the input file, please use it.
+- the `MuNtupleTrackBaseFiller` class includes, in addition, also information on the event setup.

 A complete example showing how to include phase-1 and phase-2 DT digis is available [here]().